dhananjay709/dev7/README.md

-Django REST Image Upload Example
+Django REST simple api  Example

 This Django tutorial app was created for the purpose of demonstrating Django and Django Rest Framework.
 It shows the basics of writing a REST endpoint which allows uploading and retrieving pictures.